Towards Weakly Supervised Text-to-Audio Grounding: Experimental Setup

 \subsection{Model Architectures}

 In this work, we use the same architectures for all approaches.
-The audio encoder is a CRNN with 8 CNN layers and a bidirectional GRU (BiGRU), whose architecture is shown in \Cref{tab:audio_encoder_architecture}.
+The audio encoder is a CRNN with 8 CNN layers and a bidirectional GRU (BiGRU).
+The CNN structure is similar to CNN10 in PANNs~\cite{kong2020panns} with the modification that the temporal down-sampling ratio is 4 instead of 16 to preserve a high time resolution.
 We pre-train the audio encoder on AudioSet to enhance its ability to recognize sound events.
-Since queries are mostly short phrases in AudioGrounding, we use a single randomly-initialized word embedding layer with mean pooling as the text encoder.
+Since queries are mostly short phrases in AudioGrounding, we use a single randomly initialized word embedding layer with mean pooling as the text encoder.

 CLAP is trained on the same dataset as WSTAG training.
 We follow the configuration in \cite{xu2022dcase}, where CNN14 in PANNs and $\text{BERT}_\text{MEDIUM}$ are adopted as the audio encoder and text encoder.
 During WSTAG training, we use the embedding after the text projection layer as the phrase embedding, with a size of 1024.